-ANSYS Combustion System couples multiphysics simulations incorporating advanced physical models with an advanced chemistry solver to provide a complete end-to-end simulation capability to optimize products that involve reacting flow.
+ANSYS Combustion System couples multiphysics simulations incorporating accurate physical models with an advanced chemistry solver to provide a complete end-to-end combustion chemistry simulation capability to optimize products that involve reacting flow.
 You can start with fast and computationally efficient 1D and 2D modeling using tools such as Chemkin Pro and Energico.

 Most Reacting Flows are Turbulent

 The flows encountered in most of the practical reacting systems are turbulent.
 In fact, energetic combustion and reaction flows create turbulence through a variety of mechanisms including flow acceleration and modified kinematic viscosity.
 The turbulence then can alter the flame structure through enhanced mixing and chemical reactions (through temperature fluctuations).
 And on it goes in a causal loop.
 Understanding these complex interactions is critical to obtaining accurate results.
 Turbulence is truly a CFD application you have to get right.